With bold claims about its battery power, Romeo Power closes on $30 million in seed funding

 There’s no shortage of battery companies battling with Tesla for market share.
 Outfits around the world are building out battery capacity to fill the needs of automakers and energy storage developers alike — so much so that overcapacity has led to lower battery prices.

-Still, a year-old, L.A.-based battery company called Romeo Power thinks its future looks very bright, thanks to a unique combination of talent, materials, and techniques that it claims enables the company to achieve at least 25 percent more energy density — and sometimes upwards of 200 percent more — than existing lithium ion battery packs.
+Still, a year-old, L.A.-based battery company called Romeo Power thinks its future looks very bright, thanks to a unique combination of talent, materials, and techniques that it claims enables the company to achieve at least 25 percent more energy density — and sometimes upwards of 200 percent more — than existing lithium-ion battery packs.
 In fact, its very tagline is: “The world’s most energy dense battery packs.”

 It’s a bold claim, and one that skeptics will surely dismiss as little more.
 But Romeo has a number of things working in its favor.
 For starters, cofounder and CEO Mike Patterson has previously founded — and sold — three companies, including InAuth, a mobile authentication and fraud detection company that American Express bought last year for undisclosed terms.